oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

 dependency files, only one file is used to declare dependencies for a given stage run on a given distribution.

 ### Dependency caching

-System that are based on these build and test standards can utilize caching of the build and test environments to improve performance.
+Systems that are based on these build and test standards can utilize caching of the build and test environments to improve performance.
 Therefore there is no guarantee that the test environment will always contain the latest available versions of required software packages for example.